Mercy was founded in gratitude.

 Mercy patients and their families often want to say “thanks” in some special way for the exceptional care they received.
 Our Grateful Families program is one way to express gratitude while helping share the gift of healing with others.
 Learn more.

-Please join us for the 2019 Mercy Gala!
-Proceeds from the evening will benefit Mercy Health Foundation and will enable us to continue our tradition of bringing advanced medical services to our local community.
+Thank you for your support of the 2019 Mercy Gala!
+Proceeds from the evening benefit Mercy Health Foundation and will enable us to continue our tradition of bringing advanced medical services to our local community.